VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 The Windows Azure Service Bus **SubscriptionClient** class uses a peek/lock technique to retrieve a message from a subscription.
 In the code sample, the **Receive** method locks the message on the subscription.
+While the message is locked, it cannot be seen by any other client.
+The **Receive** method then tries to process the message.
-If the client calls the **Complete** method, the message is deleted from the subscription.
-Otherwise, if the client calls the **Abandon** method or a timeout occurs, the lock on the message is released and it can be received again by the same, or a different, client.
+If the client processes the message successfully, it calls the **Complete** method; this deletes the message from the subscription.
+Otherwise, if the client fails to process the message successfully, it calls the **Abandon** method; this releases the lock on the message and it can be received again by the same, or a different, client.
+If the client does not call either the **Complete** or **Abandon** methods within a fixed time, this also releases the lock on the message.

 > **Note:** The **MessageReceived** event passes a reference to the
 > **SubscriptionReceiver** instance so that the handler can call either